Julianne Hough and Brooks Laich Talk Discovering Their Menu for Intimacy

 Two years of marriage in, Julianne Hough and Brooks Laich are continuing to learn how to make their relationship the best it can be.

-As the ballroom pro and her ice hockey husband discussed in a new episode of Laich's How Men Think podcast, they are figuring out how to feed each other's intimacy needs.
+As the ballroom pro and her ice hockey husband discussed in a new episode of Laich's How Men Think podcast, they have been figuring out how to feed each other's intimacy needs.

 "I think it's one of the most sacred things that you can have between a partnership," Hough said of intimacy.
 "I think it's what separates friendship and lovers."